Ragdoll Cats and Dogs

 Do you have a Ragdoll cat?
 Do you have a dog?
 How do they get along?

-Typically, Ragdolls are one of the better cat breeds for introducing to dogs.
-That’s because they are generally friendly cats, and they’re also a larger breed, which can help the cat to feel like more of an equal to a dog.
+Typically, Ragdolls are one of the better cat breeds to introduce to dogs.
+That’s because they are generally friendly cats, and they’re also a larger breed, which can help the cat feel like more of an equal to a dog.

-Ragdoll cats are sometimes called ‘puppy cats’ due to their playful and warm nature, but that doesn’t guarantee that they’ll do well with dogs.
+Ragdoll cats are sometimes called ‘puppy cats’ due to their playful and warm nature, but that doesn’t guarantee they’ll do well with dogs.
 It’s not that you shouldn’t try.
-Still, you must be careful to choose compatible dog breeds, ideally with a similar personality to your Ragdoll.
+Still, you must carefully choose compatible dog breeds, ideally with a similar personality to your Ragdoll.

 Do Ragdoll Cats Like Dogs?